CymatiCorp/CyKit/Hardware-Readme.md

 * Yellow

-Note: The solder point for the black wire has two wires attached to it, as this is the 2 reference points that can be alternated.
+Note: The solder point for the black wire has two wires attached to it, as this is the 2 reference contacts that can be alternated.
- The pictures are missing a couple of wires, so this should show you the exact color code ordering.
+ The images are missing a couple of wires, so this should show you the exact color code ordering.

 The Hardware